tony-blake/MD-Simulation/README.md

 run
 ```

-And for the RMSD calculation
+After running the above commands ```trajfiles.rmstime50.ptraj``` several files are created.
+The file ```rmsdnisinovertime``` shows the values of the atomic positional fluctuations (RMSF) calculated for all atoms in the mask of residues 22 to 34 Nisin at every picosecond.
+And similarly for the RMSD calculation.

 ```bash